garvinec/cardmatcha/README.md

-# Credexa - Credit Card Comparison Platform
+# CardMatcha - Credit Card Comparison Platform

 A modern full-stack web application for finding the right credit cards for you, built with Next.js frontend and Express.js backend.